ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/7-advanced-inventories/_index.md

 weight = 7
 +++

-In Ansible and Ansible Tower, as you know, everything starts with an inventory.
+In Ansible and automation controller, as you know, everything starts with an inventory.
 There are a several methods how inventories can be created, starting from simple static definitions over importing inventory files to dynamic and smart inventories.

 In real life it’s very common to deal with external dynamic inventory sources (think cloud…).
 In this chapter we’ll introduce you to building dynamic inventories using custom scripts.
-Another great feature of Tower to deal with inventories is the Smart Inventory feature which you’ll do a lab on as well.
+Another great feature of the automation controller to deal with inventories is the Smart Inventory feature which you’ll do a lab on as well.

 ## Dynamic Inventories

 Quite often just using static inventories will not be enough.
 You might be dealing with ever-changing cloud environments or you have to get your managed systems from a CMDB or other sources of truth.

-Tower includes built-in support for syncing dynamic inventory from cloud sources such as Amazon AWS, Google Compute Engine, among others.
-Tower also offers the ability to use custom scripts to pull from your own inventory source.
+Controller includes built-in support for syncing dynamic inventory from cloud sources such as Amazon AWS, Google Compute Engine, among others.
+Controller also offers the ability to use custom scripts to pull from your own inventory source.

-In this chapter you’ll get started with dynamic inventories in Tower.
-Aside from the build-in sources you can write inventory scripts in any programming/scripting language that you have installed on the Tower machine.
+In this chapter you’ll get started with dynamic inventories in the automation controller.
+Aside from the build-in sources you can write inventory scripts in any programming/scripting language that you have installed on the Controller machine.
 To keep it easy we’ll use a most simple custom inventory script using… Bash!
 Yes!

 {{% notice tip %}}
 Don’t get this wrong… we’ve chosen to use Bash to make it as simple as possible to show the concepts behind dynamic and custom inventories.
 Usually you’d use Python or some other scripting/programming language.